 A teaching and research museum, MOA focuses on the West Coast’s First Nations.
-There are amazing sculptures, art pieces, artifacts and also a totem pole exhibit.
+There are amazing sculptures, art pieces, artifacts, and also a totem pole exhibit.
 Free 30-60 minute tours are offered throughout the day.
-While at the UBC campus, consider checking out UBC Botanical Gardens, Nitobe Gardens, The Canopy Tree Walk and The Biodiversity Museum.
+While at the UBC campus, consider checking out UBC Botanical Gardens, Nitobe Gardens, The Canopy Tree Walk, and The Biodiversity Museum.

 Vancouver Art Gallery

 Get your art fix at the Vancouver Art Gallery.
-The VAG is a national historic site of Canada and boasts over 11,000 artworks in their permanent collection.
+The VAG is a national historic site of Canada and boasts over 11,000 artworks in its permanent collection.
 This includes pieces by the Group of Seven, Emily Carr, Harry Callahan, Marc Chagall, and Jeff Wall.